asakhala921/Sibyl_eval/README.md

-# SIBAttack
+# Sibyl

-SIBAttack is a tool for generating new data from what you have already.
+Sibyl is a tool for generating new data from what you have already.
 Transform your data in over 35 different ways by either selecting one or sampling `n` transformations at a time.

 There are two primary kinds of transformations:
 - Invariant (INV) : transform the input, but the expected output remains the same.